Mohammad-R-N/Rss-feed/README.md

    python manage.py runserver
    ```

-The project should now be running locally at `http://localhost:8000/`.
+The project should now be running locally at `http://localhost:8000/`.✅

-## 🌟 Running the Parsing Process
+## 🌟 Parse Podcasts

 To parse the podcast feeds and populate your database with podcast episodes, you can use the following management command: